Student Spotlight: Michael Baumgartner

-Baumgartner is starting that journey at College of DuPage.
-Being named a Presidential Scholar -- an impressive award that includes a full-tuition scholarship and enrollment in COD's Honors program and the Phi Theta Kappa Honors Society -- certainly made the the choice easy.
+Baumgartner started that journey at College of DuPage.
+Being named a Presidential Scholar – an impressive award that includes a full-tuition scholarship and enrollment in COD’s Honors program and the Phi Theta Kappa Honors Society – certainly made the choice easy.

 His interest in engineering was first sparked as a child when he watched “MythBusters” on the Discovery Channel.